 On April 1, 2017, we completed our acquisition of the international assets of ADI Strategies, Inc. ("ADI Strategies") in Dubai and India.
 We acquired the U.S. assets of ADI Strategies in the second quarter of 2016.
 ADI Strategies is a leading enterprise performance management, risk management and business intelligence firm.
-The acquisition strengthens our technology and analytics competencies and expands our global reach.
 The international results of operations of ADI Strategies have been included in our consolidated financial statements and results of operations of the Business Advisory segment from the date of acquisition.
+During the second quarter of 2018, we sold our Middle East practice, which primarily consisted of the international assets of the ADI Strategies acquisition, to a former employee who was the practice leader of that business at the time.